 The Aral Sea Crisis is rooted in the region’s history.
 Since Antiquity, Silk Road cities in Khorezm and Karakalpakstan were heavily dependent on their water sources.
 Because of this, ancient civilizations treated the Aral with care; Zoroastrians, who built the famous Chilpyk Kala, even revered water as a sacred element.
 Today, there are many archaeological heritage sites that attest to this relationship between man and water.

 In the spirit of artistic revival and activism, we are bringing together a team of young international artists to produce a collaborative series devoted to such sites.
 As part of the final stage of this project, we will lead an artistic expedition across the Aral Region with a group of composers, cinematographers, artists, and writers to highlight unknown sites of heritage and stimulate tourism.

 Community Partners: Eco-Movement of Uzbekistan, Aralim Arts Group

 Build a team of young ecological artists from the US and Central Asia

 Develop a series of multimedia artworks devoted to the relationship between human society and the biosphere

 Promote tourism to heritage sites near the Aral

 For the first stage of this project, WARC selected three young composers from Singapore, Tashkent and Karakalpakstan to collaborate with filmmaker Elzhon Abassov to score a new art film on the Aral.
-The piece will premiere in early 2019.
+The piece premiered in April 2019.

 Aralim also independently curated an interactive exhibit at the Tashkent Biennale and at schools and orphanages across the country over 2018.
 The exhibit uses a form of traditional water painting called "Abru Bahor" to help children materialize the Aral's revival.
 The drawings by Karakalpak children were exhibited in Tashkent on an interactive floor model of the Aral Sea.